LINGUOREN369/linguo_ren_web/README.md

 ## Contact

-For questions or collaboration opportunities, connect on [LinkedIn](https://www.linkedin.com/in/linguo-ren/) or reach out via email at `Linguoren2001@gmail.com`.
+For questions or collaboration opportunities, connect on [LinkedIn](https://www.linkedin.com/in/linguo-ren/) or email `Linguoren2001@gmail.com`.